nmarks99/turtlebot3-ekf-slam/nuslam/README.md

 # NUSLAM
 This ROS2 package does Extended Kalman Filter SLAM and publishes the associated pose and map estimations for the robot and landmarks.
+With a known data association, the SLAM algorithm works quite well and outperforms odometry.
+Unfortunately I ran out of time and was not able to get the data association to work correctly for the case where the data association is not known.

 ## Configuration
 The `config/slam_params.yaml` file can be used to configure